Our Story

-Kuma (left) had a serious skin condition and was dangerously underweight.
-He had only 18 hours until his euthanasia deadline when we saw him on Facebook.
-We started driving early in the morning, but wouldn't be in SoCal in time and needed a miracle - we needed complete strangers to trust that we were going to drive 36 hours round trip and dedicate an intense amount of time and money to this boy - and Kiowa's House Husky Rescue stepped up.
-A network of amazing people helped us as we drove from Idaho, and 6 hours into our journey we had someone to pull him, get him to a vet, and then a boarding place until we could get there at 1am.
+Kuma (pictured) had a serious skin condition and was dangerously underweight, with only 18 hours until his euthanasia deadline when we saw him on Facebook.
+We started driving early in the morning, but wouldn't be in SoCal in time and needed a miracle - complete strangers to trust that we were going to drive 36 hours round trip and dedicate an intense amount of time and money to this boy - and Kiowa's House Husky Rescue stepped up.
+A network of amazing people helped us as we drove, and 6 hours into our journey someone pulled him, got him cleared for transport at a vet, and then got him to a kennel, and the kennel agreed to have their son stay awake until we could get there at 1am.
 It was an incredible journey and we were able to save this boy's life, which only reenforced our desire to save as many pups as possible.
 We are now proud to donate 10% of all proceeds to Kiowa's House Husky Rescue to support even more happy endings!

 Support Animals with Us